Sexual Misconduct Background Checks

 • Has the candidate left a position during an investigation into a violation of any sexual misconduct policy at the their current or former employers

-The signed statement authorizes candidates' current and former employers to disclose to Western any sexual misconduct and make available copies of all personnel, investigative, or other files related to the sexual misconduct, including sexual harassment.
+The signed statement authorizes candidates' current and former employers and professional associations to disclose to Western any sexual misconduct and make available copies of all personnel, investigative, or other files related to the sexual misconduct, including sexual harassment.

 2) Sexual Misconduct Disclosure Request